-Buying and Selling through an Online Property Auction
+An Introduction to Buying and Selling Houses through Online Property Auctions

 Property auctions offer speed and certainty when buying and selling property.
 While conventional auctions held in an auction room have been around for many years online property auctions are a relatively new arrival.
 In this report, we will look at the pros and cons and how to buy and sell property through an online property auction.

 Selling through Online Property Auctions: The Pros and Cons

 A big advantage of selling at an online property auction is that putting your property up for sale can be much faster.
 You don’t need to wait for the next physical auction sale which could be weeks away.
 You can put your property up for sale at an online property auction today if you want to.

 You can also attract potential buyers from a much wider area – nationally and even internationally.
 Attracting more bidders may mean you can achieve a better sales price.

 As with physical auctions, a sale at an online auction is effectively considered final, so there is less chance of a buyer withdrawing, reducing their offer (known as gazundering) or a sale falling through.

 Now to the disadvantages of selling at an online property auction: One disadvantage is that you may not benefit from competitive bidding in the auction room on the day – a situation where bidders compete fiercely with each other to secure the lot.
 Also, as online property auctions are relatively new you may find that fewer buyers find out about or bid on your property.
 That means you may not necessarily achieve the best sales price.